m5tt/reddit-wipe/README.md

 ## Features
 * Properly deletes comments by editing first and then deleting
-* delete user content matching a keyword or a regex pattern
+* Delete user content matching a keyword or a regex pattern
 * Configurable

 ## Examples